Kim Kardashian Flaunts Bare Backside In See-Through Black Dress On Instagram

 The mother-of-three dons a glowing tan all over her body, and a full face of makeup.
 Kim sports darkened eyebrows and dramatic lashes.
 She has a bronzed glow on her face and coral blush on her cheeks.
 She adds to her glam look with nude lipstick.

 According to E!
-News the reality star completed her ensemble by wearing a pair of black, strappy heels that laced up her calves.
+News, the reality star completed her ensemble by wearing a pair of black, strappy heels that laced up her calves.

 Kourtney Kardashian had her 40th birthday last month.
 The oldest Kardashian sibling threw a big party where she celebrated with her closet friends and family members, included exes Scott Disick and Younes Bendjima.